nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 The server MUST validate the Verifiable Presentation as specified in section 4.
 If the validation fails, it MUST return a 400 Bad Request response.
 If the validation succeeds, the Verifiable Presentation MUST be added to the list and the server MUST return a 201 Created response.

-The credential subject (identified by `credentialSubject.id`) MUST NOT appear more than once on the list, so a new registration MUST replace the previous one from the same credential subject.
+A credential subject (identified by `credentialSubject.id`) MUST NOT appear more than once on the list, so a new registration MUST replace the previous one from the same credential subject.

 An example posting a Verifiable Presentation in JWT format to the list: